tushartushar/DbDeo/README.md

-# DbDeo
-Database smell detector
+# DbDeo - Database smell detector

+**Workflow**

 It contains several components for downloading repos from github, collecting relevant metrics, and so on.
-A brief description of these components are given below.
+Here is the how these tools can be used:
+1. Use SQLRepoDownload to download repositories to analyze
+2. Use SQLExtract to extract sql statements from the downloaded repositories
+3. Use BasicDbMetrics to compute basic database metrics.
+Use ProgLangMetrics to compute number of files belonging to major programming language as well as total LOC, and total number of files in a set of repositories.
+4. Use DbDeo to detect database smells in the downloaded repos.

 ##SQLRepoDownload
 This project downloads repositories provided via a csv file from GitHub and checks whether the downloaded repo has any SQL code.
 If the repo has SQL code, it retains the repo otherwise deletes it.